zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/discussion_data.rst

 `anonymous_to_peers`
 --------------------
+  Not used.
 The idea behind this field was that `anonymous_to_peers = true` would make the the comment appear anonymous to your fellow students, but would allow the course staff to see who you were.
 However, that was never implemented in the UI, and only `anonymous` is actually used.
 The `anonymous_to_peers` field is always false.

 `at_position_list`
 ------------------